aptos-labs/aptos-core/specifications/state_sync/README.md

 functionality.
 2. Sync Protocols: specify technical requirements of various sync protocols recognized in the Diem Network.
-3. Network Protocol: the State Synchronizer DiemNet protocol used to participate as a node in the Diem Network
+3. Network Protocol: the State Synchronizer AptosNet protocol used to participate as a node in the Diem Network
 4. Abstracted Modules: external components that state synchronizer interfaces with